 1. Ancestry Free Records

-Most of the records that you will find on Ancestry you need to pay to access.
-But there are nearly 2,000 records that can be of useful for your family history research.
+Most of the records that are in the Ancestry database require payment.
+But there are nearly 2,000 records that can be of use for your family history research.

 2. Ancestry Free Trial